atmars77/atmars77.github.io/index.md

 We pair poets to co-author poetry anonymously through submissions of “fragments” (sparks).
 If a fragment is accepted, it is then sent to another author, who turns it into a cohesive poem (flame).
 You can choose to submit a fragment and write off of someone else’s fragment, or to only submit a fragment.
 We also accept polished, co-authored poetry submissions.

-Submissions for Issue Three closed on April 15, 2023.
+Submissions for Issue Four will open in August 2024.
 Please see our submit page for more information.

 For updates, follow us on [Twitter](https://twitter.com/s2fjournal) or Bluesky @s2fjournal.bsky.social.
 You can also reach us at s2fjournal(at)gmail(dot)com.